jfqg1924/nespolo_lab/content/authors/admin/_index.md

 title: Roberto F. Nespolo
 ---

 Nespolo is an ecophysiologist specializing in studies of adaptation to extreme environments in various organisms including mammals, insects, terrestrial mollusks, yeasts and recently, hibernating marsupials.
 He is a full professor at Universidad Austral de Chile.
-His research has since been continuously funded by competitive funds (Fondecyt regular, FIC-Regional, Rings, ECOS -Conicyt), and currently has a Fondecyt that ends in 2021 that addresses the adaptation to the environment and evolutionary biology of the endemic marsupial Dromiciops gliroides (mountain monkey).
+His research has since been continuously funded by competitive funds (Fondecyt regular, FIC-Regional, Rings, ECOS -Conicyt), and currently has a Fondecyt that ends in 2021 that addresses the adaptation to the environment and evolutionary biology of the endemic marsupial *Dromiciops gliroides* (mountain monkey).

 He also participates as an associate researcher at the BASAL-Conicyt CAPES center (PUC) and the Instituto Milenio iBio (PUC), and is co-investigator in another 4 regular Fondecyt that address various problems of adaptation and acclimatization of microorganisms, plants and animals to changing environments.
-Nespolo has directed 8 Doctoral theses and 4 Magister theses, in addition to about 8 undergraduate students.
-He directs the experimental evolution laboratory of the Institute of Environmental and Evolutionary Sciences (UACh) where he is in charge of 4 laboratory technicians and supervises another 3 postgraduate and 2 undergraduate students.
-Currently he is working on molecular and physiological aspects of adaptation to climate change using the hibernating marsupial Dromiciops gliroides ("mountain monkey") as a biological model (Fondecyt), in addition to having an applied line of native yeast genetics with potential for craft brewery ( FIC).
+He directs the experimental evolution laboratory of the Institute of Environmental and Evolutionary
+Sciences (UACh).
+Currently he is working on molecular and physiological aspects of adaptation to climate change using the hibernating marsupial *Dromiciops gliroides* ("monito del monte") as a biological model (Fondecyt), in addition to having an applied line of native yeast genetics with potential for craft brewery ( FIC).